OnahPmi/Thyroid-Cancer-Recurrence-Prediction-Project/README.md

 # Thyroid-Cancer-Re-occurrence-Prediction-Project
-This Repository contains the code base of our Studies Titled: `Optimizing Unsupervised Feature Engineering and Predictive Models for Thyroid Cancer Recurrence Prediction.`
+**This Repository contains the code base of our studies titled: `Optimizing Unsupervised Feature Engineering and Predictive Models for Thyroid Cancer Recurrence Prediction.`**